agrison/go-tablib/README.md

 ## TODO

-* Loading
+* Loading in more formats
-* Support DBF, XLS, HTML, LATEX, ...
+* Support more formats: DBF, XLS, LATEX, ...

 ## Contribute
 PRs more than welcomed, come and join :)